berensp/berensp.github.io/_posts/2021-04-23-editio-princeps.md

 So while it percolates I guess I'll just post a smörgåsbord of topics as a diary of sorts for myself and my progeny: a future-proof, censor-free, character-unrestricted Twitter.

-So why not begin by wishing you...
+So why not begin by wishing you and yours a...

 ## Happy <a href="https://twitter.com/hashtag/WorldBookDay" target="_blank">#WorldBookDay</a> 📚